Choose a job you love, and you will never have to work a day in your life. (Confucius)

 Fellows also get some remuneration, which takes care of the basic needs.

-Usually, the period of any fellowship ranges from 1 to 2 years.
+Usually, the period of any fellowship ranges from 1 to 2 year.
+While there are many fellowships available, as law students you may be more interested in these 2 fellowships:-

 Apart from above career options, there are many other miscellaneous jobs available for law graduates in various areas.